ORAL SURGERY : REFERRAL INTAKE + IMPLANT CONSULT SYSTEM

 The Consult Is Won or Lost in the First 60 Seconds.

-A forensic reconstruction of how a strong surgical patient becomes another center's booked consult before your coordinator ever starts the next day.
+A clear walkthrough of how a strong surgical patient becomes another center's booked consult before your coordinator ever starts the next day.

 0:00